 Having strong, healthy feet allows your child to walk, run, and play.
-If your child's feet form correctly, certain types of back and leg pain can be avoided later in life.
-Your child's doctor may suggest a gentle stretching exercise to aid proper development.
+If your child's feet form correctly, certain types of back and leg pain may be likely later in life.
+Your child's healthcare provider may suggest a gentle stretching exercise to aid proper development.

 Both the size and shape of your child's feet change quickly during the first year of life.
 Because a baby's feet are flexible, too much pressure or strain can affect the shape of the foot.
 To help ensure normal growth, allow your baby to kick and stretch his or her feet.
 Also, make sure shoes and socks

 don't squeeze toes.
 Many infants have feet that appear to turn in.
 This may worry you, but it is rarely a problem.
 The shape of the foot changes as your child grows.